amd/Quark/docs/source/onnx/gpu_usage_guide.rst

 Calibration
 -----------

 In the quantization workflow, calibration adjusts the model's weights and activation values based on a small amount of input data to improve quantization accuracy.
-When using NVIDIA GPUs, you might accelerate the calibration process with `CUDAExecutionProvider`.
+When using AMD GPUs, you might accelerate the calibration process with `ROCMExecutionProvider`, and also you can use `CUDAExecutionProvider` for NVIDIA GPUs.
 The following is an example configuration:

 .. code-block:: python